-The mission of The P.O.W.E.R.
-Collective (People Of Wisdom Eternally Revolutionizing) is to produce, support, and disseminate community action projects and critical scholarship led by Black and nonblack students, community members and professionals of color at UW–Madison and throughout the state of Wisconsin.
+The P.O.W.E.R.
+Collective (People Of Wisdom Eternally Revolutionizing) works to produce, support, and disseminate community action projects and critical scholarship.
+The P.O.W.E.R.
+Collective is led by Black and nonblack students, community members and professionals of color at UW–Madison and throughout the state of Wisconsin.

 - To engage in culturally appropriate and liberatory research, direct action, and community-based work that is centered around most impacted students and community members of color

 - To establish the long-term sustainability of the research center that includes, but is not limited to, funded positions for students and community members of color in Madison